Bill Sali: Other legislative action

 In July 2007, Sali introduced legislation allowing for separate votes on bills that contain multiple subjects.
 Sali based his proposal on his experience in the Idaho Legislature, noting that Idaho's constitution forbids grouping unrelated projects in a single bill.
 "Frankly, the process [in the Idaho Legislature] is an orderly process, and while it is political it is somewhat predictable," Sali told the Idaho Statesman.
 "Congress is a whole other deal."

 In August 2007, Sali introduced his second proposal to reform Congress.
 That bill called for Congress to make available a "red-line" version of legislation so that congressional representatives and the general public can easily see what is being added and removed from a statute.

 Sali told the Spokane, WA based Spokesman Review newspaper that there are other areas in Congress that need to be reformed.
 He said congressional committees hold hearings on topics, not on legislation, and often it's not clear why a hearing was called in the first place.
 "For a member of Congress to try and discern what is the takeaway message from these people who actually do have to testify in front of us can be very difficult," Sali said.
 "Too often the hearings end up being nothing more than a photo opportunity for people," he said.
 "If that sounds goofy to you, it's only because it is."

 In 2006, Sali linked abortion to breast cancer.
 The National Cancer Institute has said there is no known link between the two.
-Such views, which refer to a supposed abortion – breast cancer hypothesis, are consistent with Sali's anti-abortion viewpoint.